Before 1967, homosexuality was illegal and loving someone of the same sex was a criminal offence.

 5. Sissinghurst Castle, Kent

 The most well-known of Vita’s love affairs was that with the novelist Virginia Woolf.
-Woolf is said to have modelled her very successful book Orlando (1928) and its gender-shifting hero on Vita.
+Woolf is said to have modelled her successful book ‘Orlando’, 1928 and its gender-shifting hero on Vita.

 Both Vita and Harold were discreet about their same-sex affairs.
 Their home at Sissinghurst allowed them to share a happy, queer marriage.

-In 2017 we listed two places and relisted 14 places to mark the 50th anniversary of the Sexual Offences Act which partially decriminalised homosexuality.
-The human stories entwined in these places have been added to their List entries, captured for future generations.
+In 2017 we listed two places and relisted 14 places to mark the 50th anniversary of the Sexual Offences Act, which partially decriminalised homosexuality.
+The human stories in these places have been added to their List entries, and captured for future generations.